 The Animal Selection, Genetics & Genomics Network is a forum for scientists exploring the impact of genetic technologies for managing livestock greenhouse gas emissions.

 Using genetics to mitigate methane emissions from ruminant livestock requires a significant resource of different breeds and species, and access to unique scientific skills.
 The Animal Selection, Genetics and Genomics Network (ASGGN) of the Livestock Research Group offers an environment for scientists from around the world to share information and data.
+Follow the network on twitter @ASGGN_GRA.

 Recent achievements by Network members are: